-Practical Implications: Some lessons for us...
+Application: Some lessons for us...

-What difference should Esther 9 make in our lives?
 I'd like to suggest four practical lessons that grow out of this account.

 1. God is true to His Word.
 When God makes a promise, He keeps it.
 Two thousand years before Christ God made a promise to Abraham regarding His descendants, "I will bless those who bless you, and whoever curses you I will curse (Gen. 12:3)."